Oxycodone Addiction And Treatment Options

 • mood swings

 Severe side effects, such as changes in breathing, unresponsiveness, or coma, can also be signs of an oxycodone overdose.
-If this occurs, call for emergency medical attention right away.
+Call 911 right away and give naloxone (Narcan) if available.
+Naloxone is sold over the counter at most pharmacies and reverses opioid overdoses within minutes.

 Risks Of Long-Term Oxycodone Abuse